-It can be very helpful for you to know the ins and outs of all the things you should be doing and sharing on social media to kick start your music career & get the most out of all the platforms out there.
+It can be very helpful to know what you should be doing and sharing on social media.
+Especially if you want to kick start your music career & get the most out of all the platforms out there.

-It can be a minefield out there, with all the real-time platforms available to you, so rather than attempt the impossible…diving straight in and promoting your music through every single channel available…
+However, It can be a minefield out there!
+So rather than attempt the impossible…diving straight in and promote your music through every single channel available…

 How do you get new ideas of ways to promote your music online?

-Take Facebook, for example, if you jump online and start copying what you see, there’s the potential to do way more damage to your brand than it is good.
+Take Facebook, for example.
+If you start copying what you see others do, there’s the potential to do more damage than good.

 U2 are not people to emulate!